 (4) There shall be paid or tendered to the person so summoned a reasonable sum for his expenses of attendance.

-[Section 5 amended by No. 19 of 2010 s.
+[Section 5 amended: No. 19 of 2010 s.
 51.]

 6. Attendance of members

 A member of either House may be ordered by the House of which he is a member to attend before either House, or before any Committee of either House, without summons.